Healthy Earth – Healthy People: We don't need to save the climate, we need to save ourselves!

 Panel guests

-Dr. med.
+Prof. Dr. med.
 Eckart von Hirschhausen

 Managing Director of the foundation "Gesunde Erde - Gesunde Menschen", medical doctor and science journalist

-Prof. Dr. Matthias Orban
+Prof. Dr. med.
+Mathias Orban

 Senior Medical Consultant, Munich Re